AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Team member <MEMBER_NAME> not found: Please make sure the person exists.`
   - `Please enter a comment.`
+  - `Names should be alphanumerical and not empty.`
+  - `Invalid command format! add comment /from PERSON_NAME /to PROJECT_NAME`

 ### Locating projects by name: `find project`